cpassuel/Morrowind-Mods/README.md

 ## Quick Security

-This mod that allows you to select lockpicks or probes from a selection list instead having to go in inventory to select it and equip it.
+This mod that allows you to select lockpicks or probes from a selection list instead of having to go in inventory to select it and equip it.

 This mod is available on Nexus Mods https://www.nexusmods.com/morrowind/mods/52918

+There is an equivalement for OpenMW https://www.nexusmods.com/morrowind/mods/53094 (not tested)

 ## Sample Mod